Confidential Sexual Health & STD Screening

 – Post-Exposure Prophylaxis (PEP): A short-term treatment taken within 72 hours after potential HIV exposure to prevent infection.

-– Regular Testing and Monitoring: Routine HIV testing and viral load monitoring help ensure timely treatment and prevent complications.
+– Regular Screening and Monitoring: Routine HIV testing and viral load monitoring help ensure timely treatment and prevent complications.

-If you suspect you have an STD or need more information about prevention and treatment, consult a healthcare provider for proper diagnosis and care.
+If you suspect you have an STD/STI or need more information about prevention and treatment, consult a healthcare provider for proper diagnosis and care.

 2. Bacterial STDs